DSC-UIUC/rbay-backend/README.md

 }
 ```

-All fields except for `requirements` are required.
+`idToken`, `postingId`, and at least one of the other fields shown above are required.

 Response Body `data` (200):
 ```